MattTrip/aws-data-pipeline/README.md

 3. Airflow (running on a AWS EC2 instance) will take over to orchestrate further tasks
 4. Airflow will spark-submit the job to to Amazon EMR
 5. EMR will output the partition data into the designated s3 output path
 6. Glue will run a crawler on the output data to infer the schema
 7. Athena will be used to perform SQL queries on the data and provide the interface to connect to Superset in the next step
 8. Superset will provide dashboard visualizations

 ## How to use this project

-## Future Improvements when time permits
+## Future Improvements
-* Deployment using k8s
+* Deployment on EKS
+* Implement Spark engine in Scala
 * Include additional configuration-driven parameters for spark engine
 * Customizing the Glue-created tablename
 * Using password stores/vaults for improved security